patchoo/patchoo/docs/setup_core_policies.md

 * Description: `This will install all pending software installations.`
 * Feature the policy on the main page: `yes` (up to you).

-(the nice thinf about this, if you scope it as below, it will only popup on user's Self Service.app when installations are available)

 ![patchoo installss ss](images/policy_installss_ss.png)

 #### Scope tab

+(By scoping to the `patchooInstallsWaiting` this policy will only popup on user's Self Service.app when installations are available)

 * Computer Group: `patchooInstallsWaiting`